 My definition of “trauma” allows for much more room than the average Psychology textbook, or “diagnostic label.”
 What I’m talking about, is anything that has been experienced by an individual which has not been fully integrated, and has not contributed to a much more expansive genesis of meaning.
 That’s right: anything.
-If you can’t make sense of a feeling you’re experiencing, or you can’t stop picturing the look your aunt gave you when you dropped the casserole (and it’s been years since then), or you keep hearing the door slam after your significant other has left you, odds are, you have compartmentalized that experience into the “unknown” category in your mind, and as such, it has become traumatic.
+If you can’t make sense of a feeling you’re experiencing, or you can’t stop picturing the look your aunt gave you when you dropped the casserole (and it’s been years since then), or you keep hearing the door slam after your significant other has left you, odds are, it has become traumatic.

 These “unfinished experiences” remain imprinted upon our unconsciousness and we begin to formulate personal meaning out of them.
 We carry around messages we created (or were forced in some way to adopt), which say “I’m unlovable,” “I’m stupid,” “I’m not important,” “I deserve to be punished,” and on, and on, and on, like we are haunted by the ghost of that trauma’s past.
 Some of us have experienced such devastation that looking in the mirror at our own reflection, is as if we are looking into a body without a soul, or one that is possessed.
 Neither you, nor the trauma can move on.
 What are you to do?